McMartin/FRUT/README.rst

   -- Build files have been written to: <root>/MyGreatProject/build

   $ cmake --build .
+  # or
+  $ cmake --build . --parallel  # requires CMake 3.12 or later
   ...

 ``<generator>`` can be one of many `CMake Generators`_ supported by your platform,